Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

-Due to the variety of different technology devices (CMOS, NMOS, bipolar) that can be connected to the I²C-bus, the levels of the logical ‘0’ (LOW) and ‘1’ (HIGH) are not fixed and depend on the associated level of V DD .
-Input reference levels are set as 30 % and 70 % of V DD ; V IL is 0.3V DD and V IH is 0.7V DD .
+Due to the variety of different technology devices (CMOS, NMOS, bipolar) that can be connected to the I²C-bus, the levels of the logical ‘0’ (LOW) and ‘1’ (HIGH) are not fixed and depend on the associated level of VDD.
+Input reference levels are set as 30% and 70% of VDD; VIL is 0.3VDD and VIH is 0.7VDD .
 See [Figure 38], timing diagram.
-Some legacy device input levels were fixed at V IL = 1.5 V and V IH = 3.0 V, but all new devices require this 30 %/70 % specification.
+Some legacy device input levels were fixed at VIL = 1.5 V and VIH = 3.0 V, but all new devices require this 30%/70% specification.
 See [Section 6] for electrical specifications.

 <!-- **Section 3.1.3** -->
 [Section 3.1.3]: #Section%203.1.3